oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-### Payload
+### Claims

+This section defines the claims that can be included in the payload of SD-JWTs
+and Diclosures of VC-SD-JWTs.

+#### Registered JWT Claims

-VC-SD-JWTs and VP-SD-JWTs can use any
-claim registered in the "JSON Web Token Claims" registry as defined in
+VC-SD-JWTs MAY use any claim registered in the "JSON Web Token Claims"
-[@!RFC7519].
+registry as defined in [@!RFC7519].

-Some of the claims in a VC MUST NOT be selectively disclosed as they are
-always required for processing on the verifier side.
-All other claims can be
-made selectively disclosable by the issuer when issuing the respective
-VC-SD-JWT.
+If present, the following registered JWT claims MUST be included in the SD-JWT
+and cannot be selectively disclosed:

+* `iss`
+    * REQUIRED.
+The Issuer of the Verifiable Credential.
+The value of `iss`
+MUST be a URI.
+See [@!RFC7519] for more information.
+* `iat`
+    * REQUIRED.
+The time of issuance of the Verifiable Credential.
+See
+[@!RFC7519] for more information.
+* `nbf`
+    * REQUIRED.
+The time before which the Verifiable Credential MUST NOT be
+accepted before validating.
+See [@!RFC7519] for more information.
+* `exp`
+    * REQUIRED.
+The expiry time of the Verifiable Credential after which the
+Verifiable Credential is no longer valid.
+See [@!RFC7519] for more
+information.
+* `cnf`
+    * OPTIONAL.
+The confirmation method can be used to verify the Holder
+Binding of the Verifiable Presentation.
+See [@!RFC7800] for more information.
+* `type`
+    * REQUIRED.
+The type of the Verifiable Credential, e.g.,
+`IdentityCredential`, as defined in {type-claim}.
+* `status`
+    * OPTIONAL.
+The information on how to read the status of the Verifiable
+Credential.
+See TBD for more information.

+The following registered JWT claims MAY be contained in the SD-JWT or in the
-VC-SD-JWTs and VP-SD-JWTs MAY contain additional
+Disclosures and MAY be selectively disclosed:

-registered or public claims depending on the application.
+* `sub`
+    * OPTIONAL.
+The identifier of the Subject of the Verifiable Credential.
+The value of `sub` MUST be a URI.
+The Issuer MAY use it to provide the Subject
+identifier assigned and maintained by the Issuer.
+There is no requirement for
+a binding to exist between `sub` and `cnf` claims.

 #### `type` claim {#type-claim}